-Tilly, director of the UCLA Institute for Research on Labor and Employment and a professor of public policy, is an expert on the national and California economies, labor markets and the relationship between public policies and the creation of jobs, and also the minimum wage.
+Tilly, professor of public policy, is an expert on the national and California economies, labor markets and the relationship between public policies and the creation of jobs, and also the minimum wage.

 Wong is director of the UCLA Labor Center and an expert on labor unions, labor relations and immigrant workers.
 A labor attorney, Wong has conducted extensive research on immigrant workers in Los Angeles.